KATLA666/Eragon-fraktions/README.md

 # Eragon-fraktions
-A mod thats add some of the fraktion from Eragon
+The mod adds the possibility to join a faction (Elves, Varden, Dwarves, Surdans, Urgals, Shadows, Ra'zac and Empire Soldiers) from the book "Eragon"

 This mod was created with the help of Mcreator (https://mcreator.net/) and Intellij (https://www.jetbrains.com/de-de/idea/)

 Made for the MC mod Project "Eragon"
 Created by KATLA66,
-Textures by Armal412 + KATLA66
+Textures by Armal412
+ + KATLA66